 Having an exit strategy is just as important as planning for entry signals.
 Why?
-At the end of the day, your trade is only successful as the profit you secure.
-How do you secure profit?
+At the end of the day, your trade is only successful as the upside you secure.
+How do you secure it?
 By knowing when and how to exit the trade.

 If you haven’t given exit strategies a thought, here are three of the most popular ones to get you started.

 Using a time exit strategy means defining the maximum amount of time you spend on a particular trade.
 That is to say, if the trade doesn’t turn out to be successful after a certain period of time, it’s best to exit the trade and scout out another opportunity.
 How much time you give a trade is up to you and your trading style.